 This information is then retrieved by the websites a user visits that host the protected content in order to allow him to use that content.

 This setting in Windows 10 is turned ‘on’, by default.
-To change this setting, go to More actions > Settings.
+To change this setting, Open Edge and go to More actions > Settings.

 Then, under Privacy and services, turn the Let sites save protected media licenses on my device setting on or off.